eaglerock1337/spectrum/README.md

 used by Sinclair system itself.
 The .tap files are tape files formatted for use with these systems.

-The .tap files are compiled using the bas2tap utility found here: https://github.com/speccyorg/bas2tap
+The BASIC .tap files are compiled using the bas2tap utility found here: https://github.com/speccyorg/bas2tap

+The Z80 assembler .lst files are assembled using sjasmplus.
+The .sna snapshot files are created with the SAVESNA directive.
+Snapshots are for the ZX Spectrum 48K unless otherwise specified.

 ## program list